leaf-ai/studio-go-runner/docs/azure.md

 ### Kubernetes and Azure

-The aks-engine tool is used to create a Kubernetes cluster when hosting on Azure.
-Within Azure, aks-engine acts much like kops does for AWS.
-Like kops, aks-engine will read a template, see examples/azure/kubernetes.json, and will fill in the account related information and write the resulting Azure Resource Manager templates into the '\_output' directory.
-The output directory will end up containing things such as SSH keys, k8s configuration files etc.  The kubeconfig files will be generated for each region the service can be deployed to, when using the kubectl tools set your KUBECONFIG environment variable to point at the desired region.
+The az aks CLI tool is used to create a Kubernetes cluster when hosting on Azure, this command set acts much like kops does for AWS.
+The following instructions will output a KUBECONFIG for downstream use by the Kubernetes tooling etc.  The kubeconfig files will be generated for each region the service can be deployed to, when using the kubectl tools set your KUBECONFIG environment variable to point at the desired region.
 This will happen even if the region is specified using the --location command.

 When handling multiple clusters the \_output directory will end up with multiple subdirectories, one for each cluster.
 The directories are auto-generated and so you will need to keep track of their names and the clusters they apply to.
 After using acs-engine deploy to generate and then deploy a cluster you should identify the directory that was created in your \_output area and then use that directory name in subsequent kubectl commands, when using the KUBECONFIG environment variable.